marcojakob/code.makery.ch/collections/library/hello-dart-en-part1.md

 }
 </pre>

-Schreiben Sie zwischen die geschweiften Klammern der Funktion die Befehle, die es braucht, um um den Baum zu kommen.
+Write between the curly braces the sequence of commands that are needed to go around one tree.

-Benutzen Sie nun innerhalb der `start()`-Funktion die Funktion `goAroundTree()` für jeden der drei Bäume.
+Now, use the new `goAroundTree()` function in your `start()` function for each of the three trees.

 ***

-*Quellen*<br>
+*Credits*<br>
 <em class="small">
-[Planet Cute](http://www.lostgarden.com/2007/05/dancs-miraculously-flexible-game.html) Bilder stammen von Daniel Cook (Lostgarden.com), veröffentlicht unter [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/us/).<br>
+  [Planet Cute](http://www.lostgarden.com/2007/05/dancs-miraculously-flexible-game.html) images by Daniel Cook (Lostgarden.com), published under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/us/).<br>
-[Oleg Yadrov](https://www.linkedin.com/in/olegyadrov) hat die "Planet Cute" Bilder weiterentwickelt und sie mir zur Verfügung gestellt.<br>
+[Oleg Yadrov](https://www.linkedin.com/in/olegyadrov) improved the "Planet Cute" images and was so kind to let me use them.<br>
-Einige Übungen in `Hello Dart` sind inspiriert von [Kara](http://www.swisseduc.ch/informatik/karatojava/).
-Kara wurde entwickelt von Jürg Nievergelt, Werner Hartmann, Raimond Reichert und anderen.
+Some exercises in `Hello Dart`were inspired by [Kara](http://www.swisseduc.ch/compscience/karatojava/javakara/).
+Kara was developed by Jürg Nievergelt, Werner Hartmann, Raimond Reichert et. al.
 </em>